echouvet/wolf3d/README.md

+#Wolf3D

-Compilation: type "make" at the root of the git repository.
+To Compile - type "make" at the root of the git repository.

 Execution: Compile, and an executable will be created.
 Type "./" followed by the executable as a first argument, followed by a valid map as a second argument.